Benjamin Hall, 1st Baron Llanover: Local government and sanitary services

 From the early 1850s, he started to raise matters concerning local government, in particular the need to improve sanitation and the efficiency of the governance of London.
-In 1850 he commenced his criticism of the Corporation of London which, unlike municipal authorities in other large cities, had been exempted from the provisions of the Municipal Corporation Act of 1835.
-Reform of the Corporation was his major focus over the following period.
+In 1850 he commenced his criticism of the Corporation of London which, unlike municipal authorities in other large cities, had been exempted from the provisions of the Municipal Corporations Act 1835.
+Reform of the corporation was his major focus over the following period.
 In March 1853 he gave notice in Parliament of his intention to introduce a bill to reform the London Corporation, something he eventually achieved during his tenure as First Commissioner for Public Works.
 This threat appears to have encouraged the government to set up a commission to investigate reform of London's system of government.

-During debate in the Commons on the Public Health Bill in 1854 he was a vocal critic of the management and operations of the Board of Health, the instrument set up by the Public Health Act of 1848, and in particular the conduct of the leading commissioner, fellow social reformer, Edwin Chadwick.
+During debate in the Commons on the Public Health Bill in 1854 he was a vocal critic of the management and operations of the Board of Health, the instrument set up by the Public Health Act 1848, and in particular the conduct of the leading commissioner, fellow social reformer, Edwin Chadwick.
 This criticism focused on the failure of the Public Health Act to provide a significant role for local government and the side-lining by Chadwick and the third Commissioner, Dr Thomas Southwood Smith, of the First Commissioner of Works, who represented the government on the Board.
 He was particularly concerned about the way in which Chadwick and Southwood Smith set a programme that frequently put the Board at odds with local government and how, in his opinion, this made it ineffective.